department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/Patterns/ScreenTypes.md

 ---
 The VA mobile app has 5 main screen types that fall into two categories:

+**Hierarchical screens:**
-* **Hierarchical screens:** The categories, features, and child screens that make up much of the app.
-Make one choice per screen (descending deeper into the app’s hierarchy) until you reach a destination.
-These screens always display the tab bar.
+ * The categories, features, and child screens that make up much of the app.
+* Make one choice per screen (descending deeper into the app’s hierarchy) until you reach a destination.
+* These screens always display the tab bar.

+**Modal screens:**
-* **Modal screens:** The VA Health & Benefits mobile app uses modality for quick actions and contained tasks where the user must maintain focus to complete it.
-Because they appear on a layer above the hierarchical screens, modal screens generally cover the tab bar.
+* The VA Health & Benefits mobile app uses modality for quick actions and contained tasks where the user must maintain focus to complete it.
+* Because they appear on a layer above the hierarchical screens, modal screens cover the tab bar.

 ## Hierarchical screens